oschlieb/comms-router/docs/ExpressionSyntax.md

-# Using CommsRouter Expressions
+# Comms Router Expressions

 ## Introduction

-CommsRouter uses a custom expression syntax for binding Agents to Queues and filtering Tasks into different Queues in a Plan configuration.
+Comms Router uses a custom expression syntax for binding Agents to Queues and filtering Tasks into different queues in a plan configuration.
 Expressions are composed of constants, functions, as well as logical and comparison operators.

 For example, a Queue expression looks like: